Teaching Excellence Framework

 The Teaching Excellence Framework (TEF) is the Government's way of measuring teaching excellence in Higher Education institutions.

 TEF matters, because it's an independent judgement of what we do and how we prepare students for work or further study after graduating.
 We're judged by a panel of academics, students and employers.

 The panel judges said that we deliver 'consistently outstanding teaching, learning and outcomes for [our] students', and that each is 'of the highest quality found in the UK.'

 Major factors in our Gold rating are the superb academic and personal support we give our students, our excellent facilities, and the way we prepare students for successful careers after graduation.

-Only 3 other universities in the south east were rated Gold.
-It also places us in the top 20% of 299 higher education institutions that entered the Teaching Excellence Framework in 2017.
+The Gold rating also places us in the top 20% of 299 higher education institutions that entered the Teaching Excellence Framework in 2017.

 More about the Teaching Excellence Framework